marvinlinn/open-femtosatellite/docs/src/premise.md

 {:toc}
 </details>
 ---
 As described on the home page, the Open Femtosatellite Project serves two primary motivations: **Education** and **Research/Engineering**.
-The following sections will provide a breakdown of motivations and objectives with this project.
+The following sections will provide a breakdown of motivations and objectives with this project, as well as the high level approach to achieving these objectives.

 ### Education: An Open and Hands-On Tool
 {: .fw-700}

+At it's heart, the original purpose of this project is to provide a low-cost opportunity for students to refine their skills in problem solving and engineering.
+Through an open source framework, others can adapt the work here for usage in various classrooms of different backgrounds and skillsets.
+The Open Femtosatellite Project serves as a hands-on opportunity to concept, design, and program a mineatureized spacecraft with possibility of real-world deployment into space.

 {: .note-title }
 > A Short Aside: Systems Thinking and Engineering